About the course

 Other careers include work with adults or children with disabilities, counselling, personnel management, market research and advertising, prison and probation work, speech and language therapy and psychological research.

-This course is also available as a four year sandwich course (with Professional Development) which includes two high quality placements in a variety of settings.
+This course is also available as a four year sandwich course (with Professional Development) which includes two high quality placements in a variety of settings, giving you the opportunity to gain varied experience across psychological and clinical environments.
+Recent placements include the Institute of Psychiatry, Royal Free Hospital and Holloway Prison.

 The positive impact of a sandwich placement on graduate employment outcomes across Brunel is considerable.
 Those who have done placements are also much more likely to be in employment for which their degree was a formal requirement or where they believe their degree gave them a competitive advantage in recruitment.